-Depreciation expense for the years ended September 30, 2023 and 2022 was \$10,898 each year.
+Depreciation expense for the years ended September 30, 2024 and 2023 was \$9,814 and \$10,898, respectively.

-11. Staff Pension Plan
+k.
+Staff Pension Plan

 For purposes of measuring the net pension liability, deferred outflows of resources and deferred inflows of resources related to pension, and pension expense, information about the fiduciary net position of the Employees Retirement System of the City of St. Louis (ERS), a cost-sharing, multi-employer defined benefit plan and additions to/deductions from ERS' fiduciary net position have been determined on the same basis as they are reported by ERS.
 For this purpose, contributions from employers and net pension liability are recognized on an accrual basis of accounting.